 The company announced the acquisition of Spider-Man studio Insomniac Games in August, following a 20 year relationship with the studio.

-And during Sony’s second quarter earnings call on Wednesday, senior EVP and CFO Hiroki Totoki implied the company could look to further grow PlayStation Worldwide Studios, which currently consists of 14 development houses across the US, Europe and Japan, with further acquisitions.
+And during Sony’s second quarter earnings call on Wednesday, senior EVP and CFO Hiroki Totoki implied the company could look to grow PlayStation Worldwide Studios, which currently consists of 14 development houses across the US, Europe and Japan, with further acquisitions.

 “At the investor relations day [in May this year], we mentioned that Sony’s strength lies in our first-party content and IP,” he said.